docker/docs/content/manuals/subscription/change.md

 ## Upgrade your subscription

-When you upgrade from a free Personal subscription to a paid subscription, you immediately have access to all the features and entitlements available in your new subscription plan.
+When you upgrade from a free Personal subscription to a paid subscription, you immediately have access to all the features and entitlements available in your Docker subscription plan.
 For detailed information on features available in each subscription, see [Docker Pricing](https://www.docker.com/pricing).

 {{< tabs >}}
 {{< tab name="Docker subscription" >}}